DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 date, provider name, name of training, and individual’s name.

-(b) A self-certification statement by an individual.
-The certification statement
+(b) A self-certification statement by the individual.
+The self-certification statement

 must include the individual’s name and either of the following:

-article, author, publication name of peer review journal, health care journal, or
+article, author, publication name of peer reviewed journal, healthcare journal, or

-professional or scientific journal, and date, volume, and issue of publication, as
+professional or scientific journal, and the date, volume, and issue of publication, as

 applicable.